Xaia/Puredir/README.md

 Tested on win 11, py3.13, PyQt5>=5.15

+Win executable is available in the Win folder.

 The app draws all the image from the folder in a nice organized way.
 Left click to move images, Middle click to pan, right-click hold to move the app window.